douglowder/CriticalUpdatesTest/README.md

 # Push an update
 yarn update --message "Testing an update"

-# After a few seconds, status button turns yellow
+# After a few seconds, hide the app, and then click on it to bring it
-# indicating an update is available.
-Press yellow button
-# to open modal.
+# back to the foreground.
+The monitor status will be yellow
+# (update available).

 # Press "Download and run update" button to run the update.
+Status
+# should be green again, and the app should show that it is running
+# an update.

 # After pushing an update, restarting the app should also show the
-# yellow status
+# yellow status, if automatic updates are enabled (in app.json,
+# "checkAutomatically" is set to "ON_LOAD", or not present)

 # Push a critical update
 yarn update --message "Testing a critical update" --critical